AztecProtocol/aztec-packages/docs/docs/aztec/concepts_overview.md

 ## Private and public state

-Private state works with UTXOs, or what we call notes.
-To keep things private, everything is stored in an [append-only UTXO tree](./concepts/storage/trees/index.md), and a nullifier is created when notes are invalidated.
-Nullifiers are then stored in their own [nullifier tree](./concepts/storage/trees/index.md).
+Private state works with UTXOs, which are chunks of data that we call notes.
+To keep things private, notes are stored in an [append-only UTXO tree](./concepts/storage/trees/index.md), and a nullifier is created when notes are invalidated (aka deleted).
+Nullifiers are stored in their own [nullifier tree](./concepts/storage/trees/index.md).

 Public state works similarly to other chains like Ethereum, behaving like a public ledger.
 Public data is stored in a [public data tree](./concepts/storage/trees/index.md#public-state-tree).

 ![Public vs private state](../../static/img/public-and-private-state-diagram.png)

-Aztec [smart contract](./smart_contracts_overview.md) developers should keep in mind that different types are used when manipulating private or public state.
+Aztec [smart contract](./smart_contracts_overview.md) developers should keep in mind that different data types are used when manipulating private or public state.
 Working with private state is creating commitments and nullifiers to state, whereas working with public state is directly updating state.

 ## Accounts and keys

 ### Account abstraction

 Every account in Aztec is a smart contract (account abstraction).
-This allows implementing different schemes for transaction signing, nonce management, and fee payments.
+This allows implementing different schemes for authorizing transactions, nonce management, and fee payments.

 Developers can write their own account contract to define the rules by which user transactions are authorized and paid for, as well as how user keys are managed.